UPDATE: This post was originally written in May 2018 when I (Luke) was considering switching from eating meat, to a plant-based diet.

 My Vegan Lunch At Hendersons

-Clearly a popular place with locals and tourists alike at lunch time, I was fortunate enough to get the last available table.
+Clearly a popular place with locals and tourists alike at lunch time, I was fortunate enough to get the last available table for lunch.

 The staff were welcoming and friendly and happy to explain more about the menu and options available after I asked about a few things.